cwedwards9/company-management-system/README.md

 ## Usage
 * Use the `schema.sql` for creating the tables and database
     * The application will not work unless you create the database schema in MySQL
-* Run the command: `node app`
+* Once your database is created, run the command: `node app`
 * Answer the prompts depending on your company need:
-    * Viewing company data (employees, roles, departments)
+    * View company data (employees, roles, departments)
-    * Adding data
+    * Add data
-    * Updating data
+    * Update data
-* This application allows for users to easily keep track of their company structure

 * To cancel any action at any time, type the command: `ctrl + c`

-* Use the `seed.sql` file with dummy data for testing out the database
+* Use the `seeds.sql` file with 'dummy data' for testing out the database

 * If you plan to use your own data and not what's in the `seed.sql` then you must create the data in the following order:
     * Department